foundry-rs/book/src/config/static-analyzers.md

 slither src/Contract.sol
 ```

-Note, this requires configuring the [solc version in the foundry config file](https://book.getfoundry.sh/reference/config/solidity-compiler#solc_version).
+Note, this requires configuring the [solc version in the foxar config file](https://book.getfoxar.sh/reference/config/solidity-compiler#solc_version).

-You do not need to provide remappings via the `solc_remaps` option as Slither will automatically detect remappings in a Foundry project.
-Slither will invoke `forge` to perform the build.
+You do not need to provide remappings via the `solc_remaps` option as Slither will automatically detect remappings in a Foxar project.
+Slither will invoke `spark` to perform the build.

 See the [Slither wiki](https://github.com/crytic/slither/wiki/Usage) for more information.